Clan Hróðvitnirbur's Philosophy

 This isn’t for the faint of heart.
 These principles provoke deep introspection and demand real change.
 They challenge individuals to adopt a worldview that values strength, responsibility, and the survival of the collective above all else.
 For those who accept this call, it can lead to a more disciplined, fulfilling existence—one that is aligned with the natural order of things.

 For those who reject it, there is no place here.
 This is a worldview built on the unrelenting pursuit of truth and the survival of the strongest.
-Choose wisely.
+Choose wisely, for the stakes are absolute.